vgurianov/uml-sp/docs/case_studies/nets/small-world.md

 <p><img src="Fig2.png" alt="" /></p>
 Figure 2.
 Model of the Small World<br/>
 <br/>
-Description of application domain semantics.
+Description of problem domain semantics.

 Ontology define a set concepts: Social entity, Agent, Space of Small-World, Cell of Space, Environment, Small-World.
 We discuss “Space of Small-World” concept in detail.